-The current paper considers two basic moment-fusing constructions, referred hereafter to as the Sharpe ratio PCA (SR-PCA) and the inverse Sharpe ratio PCA (ISR-PCA), and their combinations and extensions.
-The SR-PCA starts with scaling asset returns so that the variances of the transformed returns equal the SRs of the corresponding original returns.
-As a result of this operation, the mean of a transformed return in SR-PCA also scales as a power function of the Sharpe ratio (SR) of the respective original return.
-A covariance-based factor analysis implemented on the SR-PCA transformed returns then identifies (and prioritizes) principal factors whose volatilities reflect (and prioritize) high SRs of the original returns.
-The ISR-PCA starts with scaling asset returns so that all transformed mean returns are identical.
-As a result of this control (i.e., homogenizing) of the first moment of returns, the volatility of a transformed return in ISR-PCA equals the inverse SR of the respective original return.
-A factor analysis implemented on the ISR-PCA transformed returns then identifies principal factors whose volatilities reflect the inverse SRs of the original returns.
-Accordingly, this intuition indicates that a reverse eigenvalue ranking for ISR-PCA identifies and prioritizes high SRs of the original returns.
+The SR-PCA starts with transforming asset returns so that the variances of the transformed returns equal the SRs of the corresponding original returns.
+A factor analysis implemented on the SR-PCA transformed returns identifies (and prioritizes) factors whose volatilities reflect (and prioritize) high SRs of the original returns.
+The ISR-PCA starts with transforming returns so that all transformed mean returns are identical.
+As a result of this control (i.e., homogenizing) of the mean returns, the volatility of a transformed return in ISR-PCA equals the inverse SR of the respective original return.
+A factor analysis implemented on the ISR-PCA transformed returns identifies factors whose volatilities reflect the inverse SRs of the original returns.
+Accordingly, this intuition indicates that a reverse eigenvalue ranking for ISR-PCA prioritizes factors that reflect high SRs of the original returns.1 The difference between the SR-PCA and ISR-PCA factors offers a diversification benefit to increase the maximum attainable SRs in models combining these factors.